Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 \subsubsection{Applications of Inversion in Conditional Synthesis}

 Inversion process converts the provided source image into its corresponding latent variable.
-In practice, this latent variable can serve as the starting point for sampling process to perform basic image-to-image translation, text-based image editing or be further manipulated for more complicated tasks.
+In practice, this latent variable can serve as the starting point for the sampling process to perform basic image-to-image translation, text-based image editing or be further manipulated for more complicated tasks.

-Image-to-image translation target to translate the content in a given source image into the desired appearance, which serves as the foundation for image editing.
-Pioneer work SDEdit~\cite{meng2022SDEdit} translates a given out-of-domain source image into its counterpart in target domain by denoising the noise-adding inversed source image with the denoising network trained on target domain.
-This process preserves the content in source image while endowing it with appearance in the target domain.
+Image-to-image translation aims to translate the content of a given source image to a desired target appearance, which serves as a fundamental basis for image editing.
+The pioneering work SDEdit~\citep{meng2022SDEdit} performs this translation by denoising a noise-perturbed version of the source image with the denoising network trained on the target domain.
+This process effectively preserves the structural content of the source image while imparting it with the visual characteristics of the target domain. \citet{li2023decoupled} adopt the image-to-image translation strategy introduced in SDEdit to solve the subproblem associated with the prior term in the Half-Quadratic Splitting (HQS) framework \citep{geman1995nonlinear} for diffusion-based image restoration.